AlessioMilanese/read_counter/README.md

 ```
 The reads that map to `geneA` and `geneC` are summed up and printed in the output under the id `cluster_1`.

+Note that by default, `read_counter index` will consider the genes to have no padding (i.e. column 3 is `1` and column 4 is equal to the length of the genes).
+Additionally, the fifth column (with the clusters) will be set equal to the gene ids.
+If you wish to change the padding or the clustering, you will need to manually change the `<fasta_id>.coords` file.

 ### Merge